-Americans are canceling their domestic travel over coronavirus fears
+Companies are canceling U.S. domestic travel over coronavirus fears

 Analysts said wide-scale cancellations — which so far have been concentrated in large cities such as New York, Washington and Los Angeles — are starting to hit smaller U.S. cities, as companies change their internal travel policies.

-Workday called off a sales conference in Orlando next week, while Facebook is canceling its F8 developer conference scheduled for early May in San Jose, Calif.
+Workday called off a sales conference in Orlando scheduled for next week, while Google and Facebook canceled multiple events in California and Nevada between March and May.
 Amazon this week told employees to put off “nonessential travel” in the United States, though it did not offer details on what types of trips would qualify.
-(Jeff Bezos, the founder and chief executive of Amazon, owns The Washington Post.)
+(Amazon founder and chief executive Jeff Bezos owns The Washington Post.)

 Mounting cancellations, analysts said, are likely to have ripple effects throughout the economy, particularly for upscale hotels that rely on group bookings for about one-third of their sales, according to Jan Freitag, senior vice president of lodging insights for STR, a hospitality research firm.